 What is a Professional Limited Liability Company?

 Businesses that require occupational licensing in New Mexico, such as accountants, architects, veterinarians, etc., will want to file for a Professional Limited Liability Company (PLLC) instead of an LLC.
-Filing for a PLLC is very similar to that of an LLC.
+Filing for a PLLC is very similar to filing for an LLC.

 What is a New Mexico anonymous LLC?